 During his presentation, he introduced a key idea that served as the framework for the entire event:

-A graduate degree doesn't just add to your knowledge.
+A graduate program doesn't just add to your knowledge.
 It also adds complexity.

 In this regard, he encouraged the students to reflect on their personal management skills and to devise concrete strategies for tackling the academic challenge: “The question isn’t whether you can do it.
 It’s what system supports you.”